garyposter/elixir-transducer/README.md

     ...>   %{})
     %{even_total: 32, total: 66}

 That's the kind of thing that the Stream module can't easily emulate.
-See the `tput` for a more powerful version of this pattern, that lets you assemble transducer sub-pipelines to collect data in a mapping.
+See the `tput` for a more powerful version of this pattern, which lets you assemble transducer sub-pipelines to collect data in a mapping.

 ## What's the status of this library?